National Public Lands Day Volunteer Opportunity

 Group Project Opportunities

-We will coordinate projects for groups of 10 or more people, including corporate events during weekday hours.
 Through forest stewardship and clean-up projects, you will build camaraderie and better parks for today and tomorrow.
-More information on group volunteer project types.
+Group size for group projects is currently limited to 10.

 Provide support to the Park Services section of Jeffco Open Space in ensuring clean, well-maintained and safe parks and amenities.